 Eagle Butte Man Sentenced for Assaulting a Federal Officer

-United States Attorney Randolph J. Seiler announced that an Eagle Butte, South Dakota, man convicted of Assaulting, Resisting, and Impeding a Federal Officer was sentenced on August 29, 2016, by U.S. District Judge Roberto A. Lange.
+United States Attorney Randolph J. Seiler announced that an Eagle Butte, South Dakota, man convicted of Assaulting, Resisting, Opposing, and Impeding a Federal Officer was sentenced on July 18, 2016, by U.S. District Judge Roberto A. Lange.

-Carlin Brings Horse, Jr., age 38, was sentenced to 6 months in custody, 6 months in home confinement, 2 years of supervised release, and a $100 special assessment to the Federal Crime Victims Fund.
+Norman Blue Coat, age 33, was sentenced to 27 months in custody, followed by 2 years of supervised release, and a special assessment of $100 to the Federal Crime Victims Fund.

 This case was investigated by the Cheyenne River Sioux Tribe Law Enforcement Services.
-Assistant U.S. Attorney Meghan N. Dilges prosecuted the case.
+Assistant U.S. Attorney Jay Miller prosecuted the case.

 Blue Coat was immediately turned over to the custody of the U.S. Marshals Service.